Free and Open Source

 - There are a few reasons for this.
-First off, I originally developed all of my programs as closed source, since I was having my programs stolen and redistributed under other people's names.
-I thought that providing my source code would only make the problem worse.
-Converting all these programs to open source would be very time consuming.
-Another reason is that many of my older programs use Unity, which doesn't integrate well with GitHub, the platform I use to distribute my open source code.
+First off, I originally developed all of my programs as closed source, before I became a part of the free software movement.
+Converting all these old programs to open source would be very time consuming.
+Another reason is that many of my older programs use Unity, which makes it impossible for software made using its platform to be entirely open source.

 - How do you make money off of programs if the code is freely available?

-- I don't.
+- Since I choose not to charge for my software, I don't make anything directly.
 All the money I make comes from donations.
-If you enjoy what I do and want to support it, please consider making a donation.
-If you don't want to, or simply can't donate, a kind message to firstname.lastname@example.org is just as appreciated!
+If you enjoy what I do and want to support it, please consider making a donation to help out.
+If you don't want to, or simply can't donate, a participating in V0LT social media accounts and contributing to V0LT projects is just as helpful!

 - Couldn't people just steal your code, since it's all open?